surya0299/GCI-2017/GoogleAssistantSheets/README.md

-# Google Assistant Quiz Sheets
+# Google Assistant Trivia Sheets
-This folder is for upload Google Assistant Quiz Sheets made by GCI-2017 participants
+This folder is for upload Google Assistant Trivia Sheets made by GCI-2017 participants